Instant Pot Mexican Menudo

 Why You Should Try This Recipe

-Mexican menudo is not just a soup—it's a celebration in a bowl.
+Mexican menudo is not just a soup — it’s a celebration in a bowl.
 With its rich, savoury broth and hearty chunks of tender tripe, this dish has been enjoyed by families for generations.
-It's often served during special gatherings or cold weather, making it the perfect meal to share with loved ones.
-Plus, this Instant Pot version brings all the authentic flavours to your table in a fraction of the time.
+It’s often served during special gatherings or cold weather, making it the perfect meal to share with loved ones.
+This Instant Pot version brings all the authentic flavours to your table in a fraction of the time.

 Authentic Recipe from Saltillo, Mexico